-- identifying and assessing existing habitat and identifying candidate areas for habitat enhancement, restoration and creation where there are willing partners; - restoring shoreline habitat and increasing structural heterogeneity, and increasing connectivity between areas of habitat: - creating suitable hibernation and shelter habitats and monitoring and documenting their effectiveness;
+- identifying and assessing existing habitat and identifying candidate areas for habitat enhancement, restoration and creation where there are willing partners; - restoring shoreline habitat and increasing structural heterogeneity, and increasing connectivity between areas of habitat; - creating suitable hibernation and shelter habitats and monitoring and documenting their effectiveness;

-Small-mouthed Salamander (High)
+Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) (High)

-- identifying and assessing existing habitat and identifying sites for potential habitat enhancement, restoration and creation for the species where there are willing partners; and, - enhancing, restoring and creating suitable habitat such as vernal pools and surrounding forested areas. - 3.
-(High) Work with local partners to maintain adequate water levels and quality, and hydrology that sustain the breeding sites and migratory routes for Small-mouthed Salamanders.
-This includes buffering for the potential effects of climate change on water levels in the future.
+- identifying and assessing existing habitat and identifying sites adjacent to or between known locations for potential habitat enhancement, restoration and creation where there are willing partners; and, - enhancing, restoring and creating suitable habitat such as ephemeral pools and surrounding forested areas in appropriate areas. - 3.
+(High) Work with local partners to maintain adequate water levels and quality, and hydrology that sustain the breeding sites and migratory routes for Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population).
+This may include buffering for the potential effects of climate change on water levels in the future and exploring opportunities to support hydrology at a watershed scale (e.g., restoring riparian habitat).